garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Gestures.md

 4. Non-straining
 ## Ease vs Expressiveness
 - Keyboard - expressive but not easy
-- Mouse - easy b
+- Mouse - easy but not expressive
+- "Natural User Interfaces"